St Clair, New Zealand: Second Beach

 Second Beach is a smaller beach lying around a promontory at the southwest end of St Clair Beach.
 It is rocky rather than sandy, and is flanked by a natural amphitheatre of cliffs.
 These cliffs include hexagonal basalt columns, one of three such outcrops in Dunedin (the others being at Blackhead, further to the west, and at the Organ Pipes formation on Mount Cargill.
+As with the main St Clair Beach, the area is popular with surfers, though the shoreline here is less easily accessible than at its neighbour.

-A popular 1000 metre-long walking track leads from behind the St Clair hot saltwater pool to cliffs at the head of Forbury Hill, along a ridge behind Second Beach.
+A popular 800 metre-long walking track leads from behind the St Clair hot saltwater pool to cliffs at the head of Forbury Hill, along a ridge behind Second Beach.
 The walking track is well-tended, and traverses an area which was the site of quarrying operations from the early days of Dunedin until the 1950s.
 Only the overgrown remnants of concrete and stone walls remain of this today as indications of this history.
 The area has now been rewilded, with native species such as tī kōuka, taupata, ngaio, poroporo, hebe, and harakeke, alongside several introduced plants such as wild lupin and artemisia.
 The beach is often frequented by seals and sea-lions.

 A distinctive feature of the area is a natural blowhole in the foot of Forbury Head, located close to the southwestern end of the walking track.
 From this point, there is a panoramic view eastward along Dunedin's southern coast and along the Pacific coast of Otago Peninsula as far as Lion's Head Rock and Tow Rock at the entrance to Sandfly Bay, 18 km to the east.

 The Second Beach track was closed throughout late 2024 after being heavily damaged and inundated with slips by October's record rainfall.
+Further, less extensive, damage was caused by storms in January 2026.